top of page

 London, June 2023

 It would be a complete waste of time.
 They were busy, with a schedule to keep to that could not be moved, so how the hell were they supposed to find time to look around a ship in Southampton?
 Keith had agreed however, so they were stuck with it.
-David suggested that they should take one camera, one microphone, one presenter, and only for one day.
+David suggested they should take one camera, one microphone, one presenter, and only for one day.
 A token effort and no more.

 Godwinson